theupdateframework/taps/tap8.md

 # Abstract

-TAP 8 allows roles to rotate trust from their current keys to a new key or keys.
+TAP 8 allows a role to change or revoke their key without requiring changes from parties that delegate to that role.
+This involves a role rotating trust from their current key(s) to a new key or keys.
 For example, if a project role has a single key, the owner of this key could create a rotate file to transfer trust for that role to a new key.
 The old key would no longer be trusted and the new key would be used for all subsequent